 If I had this and those bowling pin stools from Pali Lanes in my house I’d be lavish.

 …Or as it is referred to by 99.9% of its fans, the Black Cab Sessions, has to be one of the coolest ideas on four wheels since Bang Bus.
-Someones a p-vert.
-All kidding aside, if you appreciate music the way I do, please do yourself a favor and watch these three clips (my personal faves), then click around to see if some of your favorite artists have made an appearance.
+Wait, what?
+All kidding aside, if you appreciate music the way I do, please do yourself a favor and watch these four clips (my personal faves), then click around to see if some of your favorite artists have made an appearance.
 In all, there are over 80 (mainly indie and folk rock) bands/soloists that have hitched a ride thus far.
 The rule is “one ride, one take”, so coupled with the unpredictability that comes with playing instruments and singing in a moving vehicle, it isn’t always a pretty affair, but its the immediacy and honesty you get during each sesh that makes it that much more memorable.
 I think I’m gonna start filming my homies spitting verses on the Pearlridge Monorail sometime soon.
 I’ll let you know how that turns out.
 But in the mean time…

-Grizzly Bear - “All We Ask” *the four-part harmony at the end gives me chicken-zits every time*
+Grizzly Bear - “All We Ask” *the four-part harmony at the end gives me chicken-zits every time* (THEY REMOVED EMBEDDING, SO YOU HAVE TO CLICK “WATCH ON YOUTUBE”)

 My Morning Jacket - “Touch Me I’m Going To Scream part II”